top of page

 About

-The Old Crock’s Run will be a great event for pre 1935 cars, and also classic and modern cars are welcome to enter.
+The Old Crock’s Run was held on Sunday, 5th May 2024, marking exactly 90 years to the day of the inaugural event in 1934.
+It was a great event for pre-1935 cars, with classic and modern cars also welcome to enter.

-The cars will leave Victoria Park Grandstand and travel to Wigley Reserve, Glenelg via Anzac Highway.
-At Wigley Reserve The old crock's will be parked separately to the post 1934 cars.
-Clubs will be invited to park their post 1934 cars in club areas.
-Food and beverage outlets will be on the reserve and visitors and entrants are encouraged to make a picnic on the day.
-On the day there will be interviews, competitions, and activities and entertainment for the whole family.
+A total of 200 vehicles and bikes entered the event, including 77 pre-1935 vehicles.
+The cars left Victoria Park Grandstand and traveled to Wigley Reserve, Glenelg via Anzac Highway.
+At Wigley Reserve, the Old Crocks were parked separately from the post-1934 cars.
+Clubs were invited to park their post-1934 cars in designated club areas.
+Food and beverage outlets were available at the reserve, and visitors and entrants were encouraged to have a picnic on the day.
+The event featured interviews, competitions, activities, and entertainment for the whole family.

-Entries are now open to pre 1935 cars and motorbikes and post 1935 cars and motorbikes.
-Entrants will receive a commemorative pennant; trophies will be awarded for different classes.
-Entry fee $30 per car and $20 per motorbike and includes a $5 donation to Variety.
+Entries were open to pre-1935 cars and motorbikes, as well as post-1935 cars and motorbikes.
+Entrants received a commemorative pennant, and trophies were awarded for different classes.
+The entry fee was $30 per car and $20 per motorbike, which included a $5 donation to Variety & Trees for Life.

 History of The Old Crocks' Run